 Enjoy Bangkok funky architecture and multiple layers

-Among the millions of things to do in Bangkok, I particularly enjoyed admiring its funky architecture.
-I was immediately captured by how modern skyscrapers stand right next to historical buildings, traditional homes and temples.
+One thing you will appreciate in Bangkok is its funky architecture.
+You will be immediately captured by how modern skyscrapers stand right next to historical buildings, traditional homes and temples.
 Modern highways cut across the city, whereas tiny alleys develop a web that connects its most remote corners.

 Visit the stunning temples

-One of the things to do in Bangkok is pay homage to the enormous statue of the reclining Buddha in Wat Pho temple.
-Wat Phra Kaew temple is even larger and more elaborate, if only a bit harder to explore due to the crowds and the vastity of the place.
-Another of the places to visit in Bangkok is Wat Arun, also known as the temple of dawn (it takes its name after the Indian god of dawn).
-However, its main feature, which is an 82 meters Khmer style tower, is currently under restoration and can’t be climbed.
+Make sure to also pay homage to the enormous statue of the reclining Buddha in Wat Pho temple.
+Wat Phra Kaew temple is even larger and more elaborate, if only a bit harder to explore due to the crowds and the magnitude of the place.
+Wat Arun, also known as the temple of dawn (it takes its name after the Indian god of dawn), has an 82 meters Khmer style tower.

-These Bangkok attractions are right next to each other and can be easily visited in half a day.
-Admission to Wat Pho is 100 Baht; whereas Wat Phra Kaew costs 500 Baht.
+These Bangkok attractions are right next to each other and can be easily visited during on a guided tour.
+You can book yours here or here.

-A boat tour of the Bangkok Canals lasts about one hour and should cost no more than 100 Baht per person and depart from one of the official docks around town – it is better to check in advance for the departure points.
+Taking a boat tour of the canals is one of the unmissable things to do in Bangkok, but beware of scams.
+There will be people – “friendly locals” – who will try to “help” you finding a good boat tour.
+Don’t trust them.
+The tour should last at least one hour and should cost in the range of 100 BHT per person and depart from one of the official docks around town – it is better to check in advance for the departure points.

 Pay a visit to Jim Thompson House

-Among the places to visit in Bangkok, Jim Thompson deserves a special mention.
+Jim Thompson deserves a special mention.
 He was an American architect turned silk entrepreneur who fell in love with Thailand and did everything he could to bring back to splendor the art of silk production in the country.
-So much he loved Thailand that he established his residence there, in a house that was fully built according to Thai traditions.
+So much he loved it that he established his residence in Bangkok, in a house that was fully built according to Thai traditions.
 He disappeared mysteriously during a visit to Malaysia in 1967.

-Visiting Jim Thompson House is one of the best things to do in Bangkok, but it can’t be done independently.
-It is necessary to arrive a bit in advance and sign up for a guided tour, which costs around 120 Baht including the entrance fee.
-The tour is available in English and French.
-The guides take visitors around the house, giving a good explanation of the architectural style of the house and of the various artifacts to be found there.
+Tours of the house will give a good explanation of the architectural style of the house and of the various artifacts to be found there.
 Photos are not allowed inside the buildings but just in the gardens.

 Visit the flower market

-Included in the things to do in Bangkok that I enjoyed the most is visiting the wholesale flowers market, Pak Klong.
-What is interesting about Pak Klong is that it is open 24/7 – in fact I visited when it was already dark.
+Make sure to visit Bangkok best flowers market, Pak Klong.
+What is interesting about Pak Klong is that it is open 24/7 – in fact you can visit when it is already dark.
 Pretty much any kind of flower is sold here, from the traditional roses to the lotus flowers which are worked to various shapes.
 Shop keepers use ice to keep the flowers fresh against the heat of the city, and most businesses are family run.

 Have fun in Bangkok nightlife

 Dodging Bangkok nightlife is no easy task.
-There are bars and nightclubs everywhere in Bangkok, but with such a choice and in such a wide city, it isn’t always easy to find a place that matches one’s tastes and interests.
-I was lucky enough to have a friend who lives in Bangkok take me around – she knew exactly where to go and we ended up at a fun place with live music, the kind of place we used to go in our college years back home.
+There are bars and nightclubs everywhere, but with such a choice and in such a wide city, it isn’t always easy to find a place that matches your tastes and interests.

 In recent years Bangkok nightlife has seen a tightening of regulations.
-Bars and clubs now close between 1:00 and 2:00 am (way past my bedtime anyways!) and smoking is not permitted indoors (a welcome fact for me, as I can’t stand cigarette smoke!).
-In general, unless at a dirt cheap backpackers’ kind of place, cocktails are generally good.
+Bars and clubs now close between 1:00 and 2:00 am and smoking is not permitted indoors.
+In general, unless at a dirt cheap backpackers’ kind of place, cocktails are good.

-As my friend who lives in Bangkok explained to me, the trick to make the most of the incredible Bangkok nightlife is to know where to go on which night of the week.
-In lack of a local friend, there are some websites that report the various bars, clubs and whatever is on in Bangkok nightlife.
+The trick to make the most of a night out in town is to know where to go on which night of the week.
+There are some websites that report the various bars, clubs and whatever is on.

 Have a proper night’s sleep in a fabulous hotel